jyutzler/Bridge-Systems/system.md

    * 2♥ = 2-3 hearts, likely misfit
    * 2♠ = 6+ spades

-This also applies to minor suit openings with one additional treatment.
+There is one exception to the rule that new suits are forcing:

 1♣ — 1♠

 1NT

-   * Pass, 2♣
-   * 2♠ = 6+ spades
-   * 2♥ = sign-off - opener must pass or correct (5-5 or 5-4 distribution)
+   * 2♥ = sign-off - opener must pass or correct (bust with 5-5 or 5-4 distribution)

 #### Inviting Game
-Bids available for inviting game: 2NT, 3 of opener's suit:
+Bids available for inviting game: 2NT, 3 of opener's suit, new minor, fourth suit:

 1♥ — 1♠